Itz-mehanth/MedBot/README.md

 # MedBot - Your Health Matters!
 ![My Image](https://raw.githubusercontent.com/Itz-mehanth/MedBot/refs/heads/main/banner.png)

-This medical chatbot assists users with disease prediction, medical report analysis, and general health-related queries.
-It uses finetuned LLM's like MedLLaMA2 and LLaMA 3.2 along with Machine Learning approaches like SVM, KNN that are used on an Intel version of scikit-learn to provide accurate predictions and insights.
-The chatbot also allows users to upload medical reports and get them summarized, offering lifestyle recommendations and answering doubts about their health.
-It also allows users to enter their symptoms, get a preliminary diagnosis as well as know more and ask questions about it.
-This feature can be used to aid admission of patients and streamlining resource management in hospitals.
+MedBot is a healthcare chatbot designed to offer personalized medical insights and support.
+With features that range from handling general & specific medical queries to summarizing complex medical reports and explaining them to users, MedBot empowers users to better understand their health.

+It allows users to ask detailed questions about their reports and provides prognosis predictions based on symptoms, therefore helping hospitals allocate resources more effectively.
+It also helps users ask questions about their suggested prognosis and learn more about their ailments and symptoms.
+Whether you're looking to learn more about a disease or gain a clearer picture of your health, MedBot serves as a valuable tool for both patients and healthcare providers.

 Done by [Saipranav M](https://github.com/AvGeeky), [Mehanth T](https://github.com/Itz-mehanth), [Jaswanth Sridharan](https://github.com/jas2506), [Kushaal Shyam Potta](https://github.com/kushaalshyam).